gregorypost89/Indicators/README.md

 ![alt text](images/atrtruerange.png)

-We use .mean on this new data frame to find the Average True range, and pass the .rolling method in pandas to adjust our period.
+We use .mean on this new DataFrame to find the Average True range, and pass the .rolling method in pandas to adjust our period.

 ![alt text](images/atrfinalcalc.png)

-Before exporting, I included a data frame for 'pipgain' that calculates the daily pip difference to export with the ATR data frame.
+Before exporting, I included a DataFrame for 'pipgain' that calculates the daily pip difference to export with the ATR DataFrame.
 This is useful when calculating for total gain and loss, and inclusion is optional.

 ![alt text](images/pipgain.png)